misfir3/misfir3-org/site/content/post/random-thoughts.md

 feature_image = ""
 +++

 Lot's going on but not lots of posting.
 As I noted before I want to do helpful stuff on this blog.
 This post is selfish helpful.
-It's helping mejust think outloud
+It's helping me just think out loud.

 ### Cycling w Friend/s == Sanity (for me at least)